amit-dali/kalah-final/README.md

 Optionally you can try run this webapplication in docker container (just tested till application start-up on centos linux, not tested the web application running on docker container):

-* Use Dockerfile from the root folder and build docker image, make sure bothe "kalah-0.0.1-SNAPSHOT.jar" and dockerfile are in same directory
+* Use Dockerfile from the root folder (i.e. kalah-final) and build docker image, make sure both "kalah-0.0.1-SNAPSHOT.jar" and Dockerfile are in same directory
-* start docker container with the built imag
+* start docker container with the built docker image on local
 ------

 ## Author